yldio/asap-hub/docs/js-infra.md

 Projects can have their own `jest.config.js`, completely replacing the default one and also making it their responsibility to inherit from the base config.

 There are some special `jest-*.config`s in the root or in projects, which run test files with a name matching their particular pattern.

+## Known bundle issues

+### `react-router` pulled into the server bundles

+The server Lambda bundles (`crn-server`, `gp2-server`) include `react-router` (~180 KB) even though no backend code uses routing.
+It enters via `@asap-hub/routing`: server controllers import route constants (`events`, `network`, …) from that package, but its entry (`packages/routing/src/index.ts`) imports `useLocation`/`useParams` from `react-router` at the top level.
+Because the package is consumed as CJS, the eager `require('react-router')` is not tree-shaken, so the whole module is bundled.

+To fix, split the pure route-path builders from the React-hook helpers in `@asap-hub/routing` (or expose them via a subpath the server can import without transiting the React imports).
+Deferred — it touches a shared package consumed by the frontend, components, and server, so it warrants its own change.